d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/business-partners-view/README.md

 # Create <i>Business Partners</i> View
 In this exercise we will create our first View of type *Dimension*.
 >:mortar_board: **Dimension**:
 >A Dimension is a term which comes from the OLAP (Online Analytical Processing) and Starschema domain.
 It represents Master Data such as Business Partners, Products, Customers, Sales Organization.
-Master Data usually carries texts and description attributes, which exist in multiple languages.
+Master Data usually carries texts and descriptive attributes, which exist in multiple languages.

 1. Navigate to the Repository Explorer